vglazer/USRA/README.md

 consumes far less space.

 ## DATA STRUCTURES
-The only data structure of note is adj, a standard 0-1 adjacency matrix.
+The only data structure of note is `adj`, a standard 0-1 adjacency matrix.
 When an existing adjacency or incidence list is input it is converted to an adjacency matrix internally, and when a new graph is generated it is the adjacency matrix that is filled in.
 All subsequent manipulations (if any) use